osslab-pku/osslab-pku.github.io/_pages/resources.md

 ## Introduction to our Research

-Here is an [introductory documentation](https://github.com/minghuizhou/ResearchIntroduction/blob/master/%E7%A0%94%E7%A9%B6%E6%96%B9%E5%90%91%E4%BB%8B%E7%BB%8D.docx) written and maintained by Prof. Zhou.
+Here is an [introductory documentation](https://github.com/minghuizhou/ResearchIntroduction/blob/master/LabIntroduction.md) written and maintained by Prof. Zhou.

 ## General Research Advices

-(Adopted from [Prof. Xuanzhe Liu](liuxuanzhe.com)'s Website)

 [How to Write a Good Research Paper](http://spoke.compose.cs.cmu.edu/write/) (by Prof. Mary Shaw)